 Advise both patients and caregivers about the risks of respiratory depression and sedation when ATIVAN is used with opioids.

 Advise patients not to drive or operate heavy machinery until the effects of concomitant use of the opioid have been determined.

 Use in Pregnancy: Ativan (lorazepam) should not be used during pregnancy.
-Several studies have suggested an increased risk of congenital malformations associated with the use of the benzodiazepines chlordiazepoxide and diazepam, and meprobamate, during the first trimester of pregnancy.
+Several studies have suggested an increased risk of congenital malformations associated with the use of the benzodiazepines during pregnancy. (see TOXICOLOGY).